hperrin/svelte-material-ui/MIGRATING.md

 # Migrating to Newer SMUI Versions

 This doc contains information that will help you migrate your code from an older version of SMUI to a newer one.
 Things that you will need to change in your existing code will be written here.

-It would also be helpful to check the MDC changelog if the upstream MDC versions has changed between SMUI versions.
+# SMUI 8 -> SMUI 9

+SMUI 9 has migrated away from MDC-Web, since MDC-Web has been abandoned.

+- All "@material" packages you're using should be migrated to the equivalent "@smui" packages.

 # SMUI 7 -> SMUI 8